aromatt/netipds/README.md

 By contrast, `netipds` uses a traditional trie implementation, provides immutable types, and offers additional set operations.

-### Additional packages
+### Additional Packages
-[gaissmai/iprbench](https://github.com/gaissmai/iprbench) is a suite of benchmarks comparing the performance of several similar libaries.
+See [gaissmai/iprbench](https://github.com/gaissmai/iprbench) for more libraries and benchmarks comparing them.